JabRef/user-documentation/en/contributing/how-to-improve-the-help-page.md

 To edit more than one file at a time, add screenshots, and for other more advanced changes, we recommend that you checkout this repository locally and create a Pull Request of your changes using the standard git and GitHub workflow.

+### Github workflows

+In order to find broken links and find Markdown errors, you can use the "Check Links" and "Lint" workflows respectively.
+These are provided in `.github/workflows` and run each time you push to the documentation repo.
+You are recommended to check the results of these workflows on your local fork after pushing changes to it to catch minor mistakes.
+- Lint workflow checks for minor Markdown formatting style issues.
+- Check links workflow checks for broken links, e.g. to images or external resources.

+On your local fork, you can check the results of the workflows in the Actions tab > All actions panel on Github as shown below.
+Click on a specific workflow and its run to check it.

+### Notes on links workflow

+Links to external resources that aren't essential should be added to `.lycheeignore`.
+Resources can change URL or be taken down, and it isn't the best use of contributor resources to constantly keep fixing them, so try to spare us the headache!

+Note that check links may fail on links which you did not modify in your changes, in which case you can ignore them.
+Just do make sure that you don't introduce any additional broken links.

 ### Tables

 The best way to enter tables is to use this [Table Generator](http://www.tablesgenerator.com/markdown\_tables) for Markdown.
 It has the nice feature to generate markdown tables from different sources, e.g. you can directly copy the table from a spreadsheet or upload a csv file.
 Just copy and paste the generated markdown into the documentation.